Vishing Scam: How AVP Suite Protects You from Identity Theft

 What is Vishing?: Overview

-Even recent studies reveal that vishing attacks have increased by 40% in the past year, making understanding and preventing these scams more crucial than ever.
+Even recent studies reveal that vishing attacks have increased by 40% in the past year, making understanding and preventing these scams more crucial.

 Common Types of Vishing Attacks